24th Infantry Division (Bangladesh): Assassination of Ziaur Rahman

 On 29 May 1981, Zia went on tour to Chittagong to help resolve an intra-party political dispute in the regional BNP.
-Zia and his entourage stayed overnight at the Chittagong Circuit House in Chittagong Cantonment.
-In the early hours of the morning of 30 May, he was assassinated by a group of army officers led by GOC of 24th Infantry Division Major General Abul Manzoor.
+Zia and his entourage stayed overnight at the Chittagong Circuit House.
+In the early hours of the morning of 30 May, he was assassinated by a group of army officers led by GOC of the 24th Infantry Division Major General Abul Manzoor.
 Also killed were six of his bodyguards and two aides.

-Manzoor was killed shortly after while being captured.
-18 officers were brought before a military tribunal, 13 were sentenced to death whilst 5 were given varying prison sentences a hasty trial in a military court.
+Manzoor surrendered and was killed shortly thereafter while being transported.
+Eighteen officers were brought before a military tribunal; 13 were sentenced to death, while 5 were given varying prison sentences after a hasty trial.